-The term “ESG” (environmental, social, governance) is common parlance in today’s world, because thousands of organizations have made ESG commitments.
+The term “ESG” (environmental, social, governance) is now common parlance in today’s world because thousands of organizations have made ESG commitments.
 Investors, consumers, governments and citizens expect action.
-It’s not enough to just have an ESG program — organizations need a program that understands stakeholder expectations and impacts corporate strategies and decision-making.
+It’s not enough to have an ESG program.
+Organizations need one that understands stakeholder expectations and impacts corporate strategies and decision making.

-“Social and environmental expectations of businesses have changed rapidly in the last 18 months,” says Abbott Martin, Gartner Research VP.
+“Social and environmental expectations of businesses have changed rapidly in the last 18 months,” says Abbott Martin, VP, Research at Gartner Research.
 “The law tells us what is necessary in terms of corporate behavior, but it doesn’t ensure a company’s social license to operate or the sustainability of revenue streams.”

-Download now: First Steps for Developing an ESG Program
+Download now: The Anatomy of an Effective ESG Program

 Tip No. 1: Listen to the voice of society